vadv/pg_store_plans/README.md

-Представляет из себя fork с изменениями:
+It is a fork with changes:

-* добавлен GUC store_last_plan, который по умолчанию false, если не сохраняется последний план, а первый, то получаем +30% прироста.
+* added GUC store_last_plan (false by default) last plan is not saved, only first one, gets +30% increase.
-* не сохраняется queryID в собственном формате, дает до +10% прироста.
+* does not save queryID in its own format, gives up to +10% increase.
-* добавлен sample_rate (на основе random).
+* added sample_rate (based on random).
-* добавлено slow_statement_duration - это безусловное логирование планов запросов длиннее указанного значения.
+* added slow_statement_duration - this is an unconditional logging of query plans longer than the specified value.
-* min_duration - теперь можно указывать как время.
+* min_duration - now be specified as time.
-* фиксы сборки.
+* make fixes.